-Every night, James cries when I brush his teeth.
-He usually loves holding the toothbrush himself and pretending to brush, but he hates when I go in to give him a good brushing after.
+Every night, James cries and throws a fit when I brush his teeth.
+He usually loves holding the toothbrush himself and pretending to brush, but he hates when I go in to give him a good brushing afterward.
 The thing is, I put him through this torture every night because I don’t want him to have baby cavities or a grey tooth — all horror stories I’ve heard on my mom Facebook group.
 But the screaming and crying always make me feel awful, or if it’s a bad day, frustrated beyond belief.
-So I crowd sources some tips from other moms and parenting books I’ve been reading for tips to make this two minutes of our lives much less of a nightmare, especially since I’m concerned that since he wiggles and shuts his mouth and bites that we’re not given him as thorough a brushing as he should get.
-Here are the tried and true tips of my mom tribe that have helped me make tooth-brushing time a little less painful (hint: Elmo is involved).
+So I crowd sources some tips from other moms and parenting books on how to get a toddler to brush their teeth in hopes of making this two minutes of our lives much less of a nightmare.
+I really want to figure out the right way how to get a toddler to brush their teeth because I’m concerned that since James wiggles and shuts his mouth and bites that we’re not given him as thorough a brushing as he should get.
+Here are the tried and true tips of my mom tribe for how to get a toddler to brush their teeth that have helped me make tooth-brushing time a little less painful (hint: Elmo is involved).

 The Elmo Brush Your Teeth Song